• Skip to primary navigation

 • 2 pounds ground beef

-• 2 medium onions chopped & divided
+• 2 medium onions chopped and divided

 • 2 cloves garlic minced